 - with the intention to cause damage, or with wanton, willful, or reckless disregard for safety.

-- to carry persons or property for hire, such as a taxi or parcel delivery service.
+- to carry persons or property "for hire" or to carry persons or property for compensation or a fee, including, but not limited to, taxi services, TNC services, and/or parcel, food, or grocery delivery services.
 You may, however, use the car for business purposes, such as attending meetings and carrying associated materials.

 - unless a trip has been booked.
 Using vehicles without a reservation or outside your trip time constitutes unauthorized use.